 - Art Deco

-Ideas for Using Printivity Custom Banners, Posters, and Mini Posters
+Ideas for Using Printivity Custom Posters, Banners and Mini Posters

 At Printivity, our goal is to help business owners create and order exceptional, professional-grade marketing materials with our user-friendly, hassle-free online printing platform.
-All of our templates are downloadable and can be edited in Photoshop or InDesign— meaning you get a fully-customized final product.
+All of our poster templates are downloadable and can be edited in Photoshop or InDesign— meaning you get a fully-customized final product.

 If you’re looking for something bigger and bolder, we recommend considering our vinyl banners.
 They are heavy-duty and ideal for outdoor use.
 Reinforced nickel-plated grommets make sure your banner withstands extreme weather, and the option for heat-welded hemming reduces the likelihood of fraying or unraveling.
 You can also get creative with a vertical design, or a banner, that splits one image across multiple panels, similar to this.

 Lastly, our mini posters are ideal for businesses who want to physically hand-out materials to pedestrians (they’re more durable than flyers and less susceptible to weather damage), or who need an eye-catching product that can fit on a telephone pole or stand out on a crowded bulletin board.
-Our mini posters can be made with uncoated, matte, or gloss finishes, and are ideal for creating poster sets that share a design style but work together for a common marketing goal, like this set of European tourism signs.
+Our custom mini posters can be made with uncoated, matte, or gloss finishes, and are ideal for creating poster sets that share a design style but work together for a common marketing goal, like this set of European tourism signs.

 Are You Ready to Produce Marketing Materials That Pop?